travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 This is necessary because every command is executed via wrapper that kills hanging commands when they time out.

+You can also define a script to be run before 'bundle install':

+    before_install: some_command

+For example, to use the pre-release version of bundler:

+    before_install: gem install bundler --pre

 <h3>Specify branches to build</h3>

 You can either white- or blacklist branches that you want to be built: